karlarao/sqldb360/README.md

 # SQLdb360

 SQLdb360 is a "free to use toolset" to perform an initial assessment of an entire Oracle database or a particular SQL statement.
-SQLdb360 is made of two independent tools, eDB360 (database-wide analysis) and SQLd360 (individual SQL analysis).
+SQLdb360 is made of two independent tools
+       * eDB360 (database-wide analysis)
+       * SQLd360 (individual SQL analysis)

 (README edits by Karl Arao)